highlight/highlight.io/docs-content/general/1_welcome.md

 updatedAt: 2022-08-18T22:36:12.000Z
 ---

 [highlight.io](https://highlight.io) is monitoring software for the next generation of developers.
-Our goal is to build a cohesive monitoring solution for today's developer, something we wished WE had.
 And it's all [opensource](https://github.com/highlight/highlight) :).

 ### About us.